 The drug rehab, alcohol rehab and gambling rehab programmes at The Providence Projects have been carefully designed and tweaked to ensure that the treatment programme is comprehensive and all clients are given the best opportunity to recover.

-All clients will have a personal therapist throughout their stay, who will be responsible for overseeing and co-ordinating the treatment plan, ensuring all needs are met.
+All clients are assigned a personal therapist throughout their stay, who will be responsible for overseeing and co-ordinating the treatment plan, and ensuring all client needs are met.

 The treatment programme combines all of the latest evidence-based practice, including one-one counselling, group therapy, music therapy, acupuncture, written assignments, exercise, alternative therapies, 12 step meetings, family therapy and much, much more.